-7.4 Co-operation with Other Jurisdictions
+▼ 7.4 Co-operation with Other Jurisdictions

-At EU level, the PCA co-operates closely with the European Commission under the EU Merger Regulation and with the national competition authorities (NCA's) of EU member states, in particular with the Spanish Competition Authority (Comisión Nacional de los Mercados y de la Competencia).
+At EU level, the PCA co-operates closely with the European Commission under the EU Merger Regulation and with the national competition authorities (NCA's) of EU member states, in particular with the Spanish Competition Authority.
 The PCA is of course a member of the European Competition Network (ECN), a forum for co-operation aimed at ensuring the consistent application of competition law among its members.
 Within the ECN, the EU Merger Working Group is responsible for merger control-related issues.

-It consists of representatives from the European Commission and the EU NCAs, together with observers from the NCAs of the EFTA states.
+International Competition Network

 The PCA is also part of the International Competition Network (ICN), with a focus on policy matters, and of the network of the European Competition Authorities (ECA), a forum for discussion of all competition law-related matters between the NCAs within the EEA as well as the European Commission and the EFTA supervisory authority.
 This discussion includes the exchange of information on all merger cases which are notifiable in more than one ECA country.
 The PCA is a founding member of the Ibero-American Forum on the Protection of Competition and of the network for competition authorities of Portuguese-speaking countries.

 The PCA has also concluded a working agreement with Brazilian competition authorities.